Terms & Conditions

 6.2.2. reproduce the Customer’s name and logo in marketing and promotional materials (including on Centrus360’s website) in compliance with any reasonable brand guidelines that the Customer notifies to Centrus360 from time to time

 6.3.
-Centrus360 may sublicense the rights granted above to its agents and contractors, in each case solely to the extent necessary to enable Centrus360 to perform and improve the Services and to reproduce the Customer's name and logo in Centrus360's marketing and promotional materials (as applicable).
+Centrus360 may sublicense the rights granted at clause 6.2.1 above to its agents and contractors, solely to the extent necessary to enable Centrus360 to perform and improve the Services.

 6.4.
 The Customer warrants that it is entitled to grant the licence in clause 6.2 and that Centrus360’s use of those rights in accordance with the Agreement will not infringe anyone else’s rights.